tylerlong/slim_text/README.md

     1. not a priority
 61. select a new iconset for toolbar
     1. font-awesome?
-62. bug: top bar hover background green, get rid of it
 63. bug: close page before desktop notification close, the notification never close
 66. get rid of options page, move the options to menu?
     1. not a priority